Frequently Asked Questions

 The lifetime friendships made with future colleagues and the opportunity to network with science academicians and professionals can give Congress Delegates a competitive edge and greater focus as they begin their journey into a career in science.

-Most important, after the Congress students will enter the Academy’s free mentoring program, which will provide a path, plan, and resources to help students reach their goals.
+Most importantly, after the Congress Delegates will enter the Academy’s free mentoring program, which will provide a path, plan, and resources to help them reach their goals.

 Q: Are scholarships available for Congress tuition?

 The Academy is proud to offer a limited number of scholarships based on financial need.
 For more information on the Financial Need Scholarship please email Scholarship@SciTechLeaders.com.

 Q: How do I fundraise to attend the Congress?

 The best and easiest way to raise money for Congress expenses is to fundraise in your community.
 Our website has a Guide to Fundraising with some tips that will be helpful.

 Tuition covers all the Congress activities, the full agenda of speakers, demonstrations, and activities.

 Parents and family can attend free on a space-available basis (see below).
 All students and family attending the Congress are responsible for their travel, lodging, and meals, which will be available throughout the days at the Congress.